ajwills72/DTItimingdemo/README.md

 2. You must also install GNU parallel `sudo apt install parallel`.

-3. Download this git repository to your machine.
+3. Download the git repository you are reading right now to your machine.

 4. The data for this script (about 400MB) is stored in a private [OSF repository](https://osf.io/afmc5/).
 Ask Andy Wills for access.
 Download the